shakacode/shakapacker/README.md

 import 'images/rails.png'
 ```

+Assets put in these folders will have their directory stripped just like with the `source_path`.
+For example:

+A file in `app/assets/images/image.svg` with `additional_paths: ['app/assets']` would result in `static/images/image.svg`

 **Note:** Please be careful when adding paths here otherwise it will make the compilation slow, consider adding specific paths instead of the whole parent directory if you just need to reference one or two modules

 **Also note:** While importing assets living outside your `source_path` defined in shakapacker.yml (like, for instance, assets under `app/assets`) from within your packs using _relative_ paths like `import '../../assets/javascripts/file.js'` will work in development, Shakapacker won't recompile the bundle in production unless a file that lives in one of it's watched paths has changed (check out `Shakapacker::MtimeStrategy#latest_modified_timestamp` or `Shakapacker::DigestStrategy#watched_files_digest` depending on strategy configured by `compiler_strategy` option in `shakapacker.yml`).
 That's why you'd need to add `app/assets` to the additional_paths as stated above and use `import 'javascripts/file.js'` instead.